 Taxi on the spot: air-conditioning, no stops, no other passengers

-families with children, inexperienced travellers who are in the Czech Republic/Hungary for the first time, aged tourists, those who arrive at night
+families with children, inexperienced travellers who are in the Hungary for the first time, aged tourists, those who arrive at night

-Taxis can be found at the stand in front of the exits from Terminal 1 and Terminal 2.
+Taxis can be found at the stand in front of the exits from airport, train or bus stations.

 To choose the right transport for your journey from Prague to Budapest, you need to define your priorities first.
 So you need to consider the price, travel time and comfort level.
 May your journey bring you lots of positive moments!